Azure-Samples/key-vault-recovery-python/README.md

 * Recovering or purging deleted vaults
 * Recovering or purging of key vault secrets, keys, and certificates

+## Samples in this repo
+backup_restore_sample.py:

+        backup_restore_key -- backs up a key vault key and restores it to another key vault backup_restore_secret -- backs up a key vault secret and restores it to another key vault

+soft_delete_sample.py:

+        create_soft_delete_enabled_vault -- creates a key vault which has soft delete enabled so that the vault as well as all of its keys, certificates and secrets are recoverable
+        enable_soft_delete_on_existing_vault -- enables soft delete on an existing vault deleted_vault_recovery -- a sample of enumerating, retrieving, recovering and purging deleted key vaults deleted_certificate_recovery -- a sample of enumerating, retrieving, recovering and purging deleted certificates from a key vault deleted_key_recovery -- a sample of enumerating, retrieving, recovering and purging deleted keys from a key vault deleted_secret_recovery -- a sample of enumerating, retrieving, recovering and purging deleted secrets from a key vault

 ## Running The samples
 1. If you don't already have it, [install Python](https://www.python.org/downloads/).